Vortander/KinectGait/Source/KinectGait/README.md

 7. Mark the position of the Kinect on the floor, below its initial position with the tape or tape + paper.
 At the end of these steps, you should present a similar setup to shown in Figure 1

-Figure 1: Kinect + Plate
+Figure 1: Kinect + Plate (KinectGaitInstructions-Portuguese.pdf, Fig. 1)

 Marking the limits and semicircle to walk
 ------------------------------------------------------------------------------------------------------